use-init/init/docs/usage.md

 	$ git clone git@github.com:use-init/init.git

-This will create a local clone of init in a subfolder called 'init' in the directory you chose before in the command line.
+This will create a local clone of init in a subfolder called 'init' in the directory you choose before in the command line.
 You can rename the folder name.

 ## Dependencies